-- Extended Test Time (Double/Time and a half)

-- PowerPoint slides/notes

 - Note-takers

-- Audio recording class lectures
+- Tutors

-- Testing in a reduced-distraction environment/Individual room
+- Testing in a reduced-distraction environment

-- Tests that are read aloud, taped, scribed or on computer
+- Tests that are read aloud or taped

 - Instructor notification

-- Preferential seating

-- Flexible deadlines

-- Excused Absences

 - Advising and counseling

-Accommodations are arranged on a case-by-case basis by the Academic & Disabilities Resources Coordinator to insure that the individual needs of students are being addressed.
+Accommodations are arranged on a case-by-case basis by the Fontbonne Section 504/ADA Coordinator to insure that the individual needs of students are being addressed.
 Accommodations are determined by an examination of documentation provided by the student and through consultation with the individual student.
 It is sometimes necessary to examine the nature and the cost of a specific accommodation and to determine whether or not providing the accommodation will cause an undue financial or administrative hardship for the University.